Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool shows which smart money wallets bought or sold a specific token in a date range.
-It uses a specific verb ('see') and names the resource ('smart money wallets'), distinguishing it from other Nansen tools that focus on portfolios, positions, or general flows.
+The description clearly states the tool retrieves smart money wallets that bought or sold a specific token within a date range.
+It uses a specific verb ('See') and identifies the resource (wallets and transactions).
+The tool is distinct from sibling tools like nansen_smart_money_flows or nansen_smart_money_holdings.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.